D-Yashh/Sales-Analytics/README.md

 ### Key Achievements

-- **Real-Time Analytics:** The application enables real-time analytics, allowing Mya Gon Yaung to monitor sales trends, identify popular products, and make informed decisions promptly.
+- **Real-Time Analytics:** The application enables real-time analytics, allowing to monitor sales trends, identify popular products, and make informed decisions promptly.

 - **Inventory Optimization:** By integrating with Spark Structured Streaming, the shop can now optimize inventory management, reducing instances of overstocking or understocking and ultimately improving profitability.